nate42272/dotfiles/README.md

 3. You might need to make a desktop entry for it, if it is not available in your Desktop Manager after you log out.
 You can figure this out on your own, we're not children

 4. That's it.
 Optionally, if you want to use my awesome cool dwmblocks, you will do the exact same things I just told you to do, but with programs/blocks.
+If anything goes wrong with running dwmblocks, you are probably missing dependencies.